-Applicants seeking admission to the Certificate in Spiritual Formation program must hold a four-year baccalaureate degree from an accredited college or university,† with a minimum GPA of 2.5.
+Applicants seeking admission to the Certificate in Spiritual Formation and Discipleship program must hold a four-year baccalaureate degree from a regionally accredited college or university[†] with a minimum GPA of 2.5.
 In addition, applicants must complete the following to be considered for admission to the program:

-- George Fox Evangelical Seminary application form and application fee - Submit one official transcript from each college/university attended - Resumé - Personal mission statement and statement of faith - Three letters of reference (as specified in admissions materials)
+- Submit Portland Seminary application form and application fee - Submit one official transcript from each college/university attended - Resumé - Personal mission statement and statement of faith - Three letters of reference (as specified in admissions materials) - An interview

-†Applicants who do not hold a four-year baccalaureate degree from an accredited college or university may apply to the university but will be required to submit additional documentation to be considered for admission.
+†Applicants who do not hold a four-year baccalaureate degree from a regionally accredited college or university may apply to the university but will be required to submit additional documentation to be considered for admission.

-Transfer of up to 10 hours credit is allowed toward the Certificate in Spiritual Formation program (15 hours for current seminary or postseminary-degree students) from accredited graduate schools.
-Students must have earned a grade of B- or better for a course to be considered for transfer.
+Transfer of up to 12 hours credit is allowed toward the Certificate in Spiritual Formation program from ATS accredited graduate schools, as appropriate to the curriculum.
+Students must have earned a grade of B or better for a course to be considered for transfer.
 In addition, only courses taken elsewhere within 10 years of the date of matriculation to the Certificate in Spiritual Formation program will be considered for transfer.
 Transferability of credits earned at this institution and transferred to another is at the discretion of the receiving institution.
 Consult the registrar's office for information on eligibility of transfer credit.